Energy in South Australia: Renewable energy

+Grid reliability

 By 2017, the increase in renewable energy could sometimes satisfy the entire electricity grid demand in South Australia.
 However many of the facilities did not provide technical system strength to ensure that the grid remained stable and reliable under fluctuations in supply or demand.
 This meant that even when the wind was blowing strongly, the Australian Energy Market Operator demanded that a number of gas-fired generators be turned on to provide system inertia.
 Such interventions by AEMO amounted to $34 million per year.
 ElectraNet sought tenders to provide this system strength to the network, however determined that all of the offers were too expensive.
 Batteries and syncons were installed to increase grid security.
 In 2019, ElectraNet announced that it proposed to install four synchronous condensers on the grid in South Australia.
 It proposes to build a pair at Davenport near Port Augusta and a second pair near Robertstown.
 They were expected to be fully operational by the end of 2020.
 In August 2021, the installation of the synchronous condensers was complete, and they were undergoing commissioning and testing.
 They were operational in October 2021, increasing the limit on solar and wind power from 1,700 MW to 2,500 MW.
-In 2020, wind and solar supplied the equivalent of 60% of electricity in South Australia.
-During the financial year 2020-21, consumption was 11,614 GWh, of which wind provided 41% at 5,738 GWh, and gas provided 37%.
-Average pollution reached a low point, at 0.26 tonnes per MWh in 2020-21, and power cost at $48/MWh was the lowest of the mainland states.
-Power price became high less often and negative more often, usually around noon, and solar power production received lower average price while gas and batteries received higher prices.
+By 2025, the South Australia grid sometimes has sufficient stability to run only one 40 MW gas turbine.

-Transmission infrastructure and grid reliability
+Transmission infrastructure

 Transmission developments have been proposed to support the grid and renewable energy.
-These include Project EnergyConnect, a 900 km, 800 MW, 330kV double circuit transmission line between South Australia and New South Wales, with commissioning expected in 2024, and the A$300m Eyre Peninsula Link, a 275 km, 132kV double circuit transmission line on the Eyre Peninsula, with commissioning expected in 2022 and a section able to be upgraded to 275kV when required.
-By 2021, South Australia was the only state without a major grid failure since 2018.
+These include Project EnergyConnect, a 900 km, 800 MW, 330 kV double circuit transmission line between South Australia and New South Wales with partial commissioning in 2025, and the A$300m Eyre Peninsula Link, a 275 km, 132 kV double circuit transmission line on the Eyre Peninsula, with commissioning expected in 2022, and a section able to be upgraded to 275 kV when required.